destapi/reactive/README.md

 # Data object Observer

-A small utility for transforming any data object into an Observable data object, through the use of a callback listener.
+__Reactive__ is a tiny utility library for transforming any data class into an Observable data object, through the use of a __Observable__ listener.
+This is in a lot of ways similar to the __Proxy__ object in __JavaScript__, for those who may be familiar with it.

-This functionality can be extended to load classes during the pre-main phase of a java program, or in a build phase through plugins like with gradle or maven.
+This functionality can be extended to load the transformed bytecode during the pre-main phase of a java program, or even generate class files during the build phase (with gradle or maven) through use of plugins.
+There are currently no plugins created yet for the build tools.

-The example shown here illustrates using this utility in standalone mode in a program.
+The example shown here illustrates using this utility in standalone mode in a java program.

 ## Example data class